atbolsh/BNN_alternate_SOTA/README.md

 the other versions either include some vestigial batchnorms, or else include modifications that worsen performance.

 They are included for a more complete context.

+More complete description about this project, its motivations and results can be found here: https://github.com/larq/zoo/discussions/334